rradczewski/ymmv/_drafts/expect-redux-better-interaction-tests-with-redux.md

 });
 ```

-My issue with this approach is that you need to make sure to carefully call `gen.next()` until you reach something you want to run your assertion on (e.g. the call to `put` above).
+My issue with manually advancing the generator-function is that you need to make sure to carefully call `gen.next()` until you reach something you want to run your assertion on (e.g. the call to `put` above).
 Add or remove a `yield` step in between that technically doesn't change the behavior your test asserts and you still have to add or remove a call to `gen.next()` so your test stays green.
 It effectively forces you to follow the exact implementation in your test and thus adds a lot of noise and coupling to the implementation to a test.

 Luckily `redux-saga` will let you run your saga with a test-specific store and dependencies through [`runSaga`](https://redux-saga.js.org/docs/api/), but this takes you right back to the start, as you need to assert on the actions dispatched to the store now (exactly what `expect-redux` allows you to do), but you still have to know when to assert.
 We're effectively back at either establishing synchronicity or using `setTimeout`.